S3-working-group/s3-practical-guide/src/agreements/evaluate-agreements.md

 ## Evaluate Agreements (cont.)

-* evaluating agreements can be as simple as checking there's no objections to the agreemens as is
+* evaluating agreements can be as simple as checking there's no objections to the agreement as it is
-* review often takes place in *Governance Meetings*
+* agreements are often reviewed in *Governance Meetings*
 * sometimes it's effective to schedule a dedicated session for reviewing an agreement
 * adjust review frequency as necessary
 * review earlier if required